kbhalerao/customfield_svelte_components/README.md

 - `field_type`: This can be `T` - text, `R` - radio, `C` - checkbox, `D` - date, `M`, date-time, `N` numeric or `U` user or `A` - textarea.
 - `required`: This is true or false, which can be used in form validation.
 - `help_text`: This is a prompt that can get displayed under the input as help text.
 - `options`: This is a list of objects, each containing the `name` and `ordering` of options.
 Options are required in the case of `radio` and `checkbox`.
 If a `numeric` field has options, then the field is treated as a physical quantity input field, and the options are considered to be units associated with the physical quantity.
+For the User selection field, options are provided as a list of arrays like so: `[['username', 'UserFirst UserLast"]]`.
   Options are ignored for other field types.
 - `value`: This is the current value of the field.
 When creating a form object, this is blank, but when editing, it may have a value.
 This value is always a string (empty or otherwise), with the following exceptions:
   - If the `field_type` is a `C`, we store an array of strings, which can be empty if no options are selected.
   - If the `field_type` is `N` and no options are present, we store it as a number